-Members of the Lawyers’ Committee represent many practice areas, including government, academia, and private practice.
-We work to inform the public about cultural heritage issues; engage in policy debates; file amicus curiae briefs in litigation; endeavor to raise the profile of cultural heritage law in our nation’s law schools, and serve as a clearinghouse for academic, employment, and internship opportunities for law students.
-We sponsor an annual National Cultural Heritage Law Moot Court Competition and Law Student Writing Competition, and hold conferences on hot topics that feature and attract top names in the field.
+We strive to inform the public about cultural heritage issues; engage in policy debates; file amicus curiae briefs in litigation; endeavor to raise the profile of cultural heritage law in our nation’s law schools; and serve as a clearinghouse for academic, employment, and internship opportunities for law students.
+We sponsor an annual Law Student Writing Competition and hold conferences on hot topics that feature and attract top names in the field.
 Our membership is not restricted to lawyers; we welcome both institutional and individual members, including individuals without legal training.
 We invite you to peruse our website to learn more about who we are and what we do.